Held once every four years, the World Cup is undoubtedly the biggest sporting event in the world.

 - Soccer works better with shorter interruptions

-- It is planned much farther in advance
+- It is planned much further in advance

-The World Cup is an event that everyone looks forward to, and watching it will be an experience that you will never forget.
+The World Cup is an event everyone looks forward to, and watching it will be an experience you will never forget.

 Read on to find out why the world cup doesn’t have a halftime show and if a halftime show makes this experience better or worse.

-Why Does the World Cup Not Include Halftime Show?
+Why Does the World Cup Not Include a Halftime Show?

 So if halftime shows are so great, why does the World Cup not use them, considering it’s pretty much the most viewed sporting event on the planet?